sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/report.md

 ]
 ```

-This is a list of the queries that will be run, currently variables for days are populated
+This is a list of the queries that will run.
+Currently, the variables for days populate.